aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.dom.css/icssrule/csstext/_index.md

 ---
 title: ICSSRule.CSSText
 second_title: Aspose.SVG for .NET API Reference
-description: ICSSRule property.
+description: ICSSRule CSSText property.
 The parsable textual representation of the rule.
 This reflects the current state of the rule and not its initial value
 type: docs
 weight: 10
 url: /net/aspose.svg.dom.css/icssrule/csstext/